BNOTIONS/scenery/README.md

 ## Browser Support
 scenery.js has been tested and is performant in the following browsers:
 * latest version of Chrome
-* latest version of Firefox
+* latest version of Firefox (a little bit rough around the edges)
-* latest version of Internet Explorer
+* latest version of Internet Explorer (also a little bit rough around the edges)

 Over time, it is expected that hooks to make concessions for mobile and antique browsers will be made